Food Photography in Renton, Washington

 The basic definition of food photography according to Wikipedia is, Food photography, more specifically, the visual arts, is an art and science of the highest degree designed to improve the visual perception and understanding of food in its natural state, through its analysis and presentation.
 Food photography therefore, aims to provide people with a visual treat which educates and entertains while being aesthetically pleasing.
 To achieve such an effect, the photographer needs to follow certain guidelines of composition.

-The first guideline of food photography is that the camera should be set up properly.
+The first guideline of food photography in Renton, Washington is that the camera should be set up properly.
 For example, it should be set up such that the lighting is the one responsible for bringing out the colors of the ingredients and not the camera itself.
 In a nutshell, lighting is the key factor which decides how the viewer will view the photograph and thus the overall composition.
 The second rule is to always use lighting that is complementary to the type of food photography you are doing.
 Some photographers may go for black and white photography if they feel that it enhances the image or reduces the effects of shadows, whereas others may opt for color photography when it comes to bright or vibrant colors.

 The third rule of food photography is that light plays a significant part in determining the final appearance of the photograph.
 The rule states that if the lighting is harsh, the colors will come out garish or distorted, whereas lighting with a fair amount of shadow and texture will make the ingredients look more natural.
 Another thing that the food photographer needs to take care of is using the right position for the photograph; this holds true for anything that you are putting on display in your kitchen.
 Standing too close or too far away from the dish will either change the angle at which you are taking the photograph or make you squint in order to see what you are looking at.